 KUBELET_ARGS="--cluster-dns=10.254.0.10 --cluster-domain=kube.local --pod-manifest-path=/etc/kubelet.d/"

-Restart kubelet.
-On Fedora, this is:
+Restart the kubelet.
+On Fedora, you would run:

 Kubelet periodically downloads a file specified by